Italian Civil War: Fascist forces

 When the Italian Resistance movement began, consisting of various Italian soldiers of disbanded units and many young people not willing to be conscripted into the fascist forces, Mussolini's Italian Social Republic (RSI) also began putting together an army.
 This was formed with what was left of the previous Regio Esercito and Regia Marina corps, fascist volunteers, and drafted personnel.
 At first it was organized into four regular divisions (1ª Divisione Bersaglieri Italia – light infantry, 2ª Divisione Granatieri Littorio – grenadiers, 3ª Divisione fanteria di marina San Marco – marines, 4ª Divisione Alpina Monterosa – mountain troops), together with various irregular formations and the fascist militia Guardia Nazionale Repubblicana (GNR) that in 1944 were brought under the control of the regular army.

 The fascist republic fought against the partisans to keep control of the territory.
 The fascists claimed their armed forces numbered 780,000 men and women, but sources indicate that there were no more than 558,000.
 Partisans and their active supporters numbered 82,000 in June 1944.

 In addition to regular units of the Republican Army and the Black Brigades, various special units of fascists were organized, at first spontaneously and afterward from regular units that were part of Salò's armed forces.
 These formations, often including criminals, adopted brutal methods during counterinsurgency operations, repression and retaliation.
+Recruiting military forces was difficult for the RSI, as most of the Italian army had been interned by German forces in 1943, many Italians had been conscripted into forced labour in Germany and few wanted to fight on Nazi Germany's side after 8 September 1943; the RSI granted convicts freedom if they would join the army and the sentence of death was imposed on anyone who opposed being conscripted.
+Autonomous military forces in the RSI also fought against the Allies including the Decima Flottiglia MAS under command of Prince Junio Valerio Borghese.
+Borghese held no allegiance to Mussolini and even suggested that he would take him prisoner if he could.